 Return journey from Konglor Village to Thathek

-Although we stayed 2 nights at the village, you could do this in one very long day, if you’re in a rush.
+Although we stayed 2 nights at the village, you could do this in one very long day, if you are in a rush.

-Tip: In Thakhek, you should only pay 10,000K for a sŏrngtăaou to anywhere in town (apart from the International Bus Station – not sure what that is yet).
+- In Thakhek, you should only pay 10,000K for a sŏrngtăaou to anywhere in town, apart from the International Bus Station – not sure where that is yet).

-Note: To give you an idea, at the time of writing, prices quoted for a 1-day tour from Thakhek to Konglor Cave were US$141 per person (Green Discovery) and 800,000K (Tourism Info place)!
-Oh and if you’re travelling from Vientiane, it’s better to stop at Vieng Kham then get a connecting bus to Konglor Village, but not sure of prices and times.
+- At the time of writing, prices quoted for a 1-day tour from Thakhek to Konglor Cave is US$141 per person (Green Discovery) or 800,000K (Tourism Info place).
+Oh and if you’re travelling from Vientiane, it’s better to stop at Vieng Kham then get a connecting bus to Konglor Village, but not sure of the prices and times.

-After spending almost 8 days between Thakhek and Konglor (absolutely love this area), sadly it is time to leave this beautiful region and head south again…to Savannakhet.
+After spending almost 8 days between Thakhek and Konglor, and absolutely loving this area, sadly it is time to leave this beautiful region.
+Heading south again to Savannakhet.